craigderington/moon/README.md

 I recommend testing your RPC Server connection before running the web server for the first time.
 In your console, run curl to make sure you can connect to the service.

 ```
-(venv)ubuntu:~/projects/moon$ curl --data-binary '{"jsonrpc": "1.0", "id": "crltext", "method":"listtransactions", "params": []}' -H "Content-Type: text/plain" http://rpc-server-username:rpc-server=password@127.0.0.1:18332
+(venv)ubuntu:~/projects/moon$ curl --data-binary '{"jsonrpc": "1.0", "id": "crltext", "method":"listtransactions", "params": []}' -H "Content-Type: text/plain" http://rpc-server-username:rpc-server-password@127.0.0.1:18332
 ... {json-response} ...
 ```

 Since Bitcoin Core RPC Server only allows connections from the localhost, I recommend running the testnet server on one instance and configuring a SSH Tunnel on the machine running the moon faucet web server.

-This can be accomlished by creating a tunnel to the testnet machine.
+This can be accomplished by creating a tunnel to the testnet machine.

 ```
 (venv)ubuntu:~/projects/moon$ ssh -L -fn localhost:18333:localhost:18332 ubuntu@host